14. Destroyed Beacon

 —The U.S. Military Sailing Directions, which I always rely on, contain this warning.
 They also state that a white columnar beacon (probably made of concrete) is at the entrance to the anchorage.
 With such a landmark, there is no fear of running aground.

-After about three months of sailing in the Chilean archipelago, Aomi finally entered the Strait of Magellan, a major east-west route across the southern tip of South America.
+After about three months of sailing in the Patagonian Archipelago, Aomi finally entered the Strait of Magellan, a major east-west route across the southern tip of South America.
 I plan to anchor tonight at Tamar Island, which spans a few kilometers in diameter.
 I check Aomi's course frequently with the compass and take the helm carefully.

 map of Tamar Island